Louie2074/spotify-playlist-sync/README.md

 # spotify-playlist-sync

-This application allows you to compare and or contrast your playlists on spotify
+Web application that allows users to compare and contrast their playlists and see the differences between them